A lot of people often ask questions like, is growing Cabbage in a container possible if you don’t have a backyard garden?

 Aphids:

-Aphids are a small ants-looking insects that pills up together under the leaves of the Cabbage.
-To get rid of them all you need is to wash them off with soapy water or a power hose.
+Aphids are small, ant-looking insects that pill up together under the leaves of the cabbage.
+To get rid of them, all you need to do is wash them off with soapy water or a power hose.

 Cabbage Loopers:

-Cabbage Loopers are small green worms that feed on the Cabbage leave when the butterfly lays their eggs on the plant.
-To get rid of Looper Worn is to monitor and handpick or use organic pesticides to remove them.
+Cabbage loopers are small green worms that feed on the cabbage leaf when the butterfly lays its eggs on the plant.
+To get rid of looper worms, monitor, handpick, or use organic pesticides to remove them.

 Slugs:

-They are handpicked at night, but it’s ideal to use products such as Slug baits to stop them in thier tracks traps.
+They are handpicked at night, but it’s ideal to use products such as slug baits to stop them in their tracks.

-Transplanted Caggbages can take up to 3 – 4 Months to harvest depending on the variety of the Cabbage.
+Transplanted cabbages can take up to 3–4 months to harvest, depending on the variety of cabbage.

-So all in all, Caggabges can grow pretty well in Containers and raised beds successfully if they get the care and nutrients they need to survive.
+So all in all, caggabges can grow pretty well in containers and raised beds if they get the care and nutrients they need to survive.

-Growing Cabbage in a container is sometimes the idea why most farmers prefer to harvest Cabbages because of pests and insects.
+Growing cabbage in a container is sometimes the reason why most farmers prefer to harvest cabbage because of pests and insects.

 Related Read: Can Peas Grow in a Container?